How to Hand Embroider Palestrina Stitch

-I really like Palestrina stitch because it forms a ridge of knots.
-In this sample Palestrina is worked in Ecru perle #3 thread and forms a line of knots.
+I really like Palestrina Stitch because it forms a ridge of knots.
+In this sample, I worked Palestrina in Ecru perle #3 thread and it forms a line of knots.

 Palestrina stitch Version 1sample